Exclusive: Fed's Williams says new economic outlook necessary for rate hikes

-NEW YORK (Reuters) - New York Fed President John Williams on Tuesday said he was comfortable with the level U.S. interest rates are at now, and sees no need to raise them again unless growth or inflation shifts to an unexpectedly higher gear.
+NEW YORK (Reuters) - New York Fed President John Williams on Tuesday said he was comfortable with the level U.S. interest rates are at now and that he sees no need to raise them again unless economic growth or inflation shifts to an unexpectedly higher gear.

-In an interview with Reuters, Williams estimated the Fed would continue trimming its bond portfolio well into next year.
-He also said he felt rates had reached his current view of a lower “neutral” level, with growth and unemployment leveling off and inflation, if anything, a bit weaker than hoped for.
+In an interview with Reuters, Williams estimated the Federal Reserve would continue trimming its bond portfolio well into next year.
+He also said he felt rates had reached his current view of a lower “neutral” level, with growth and unemployment leveling off and inflation, if anything, a bit weaker than hoped.

 Asked if it would take some sort of shock to resume rate increases, he said it would require one or more of those factors to surprise to the upside.